Intelligent Transportation Systems (ITS) Research Data

 - Enabling preliminary development of third-party applications using the data generated by ITS JPO projects.

-The ITS DataHub enables a streamlined, consistent, replicable process for data providers to load data into the system.
-This process reduces barriers to sharing timely data with the research and development community.
-Learn more at: https:// www.its.dot.gov/data/about/.
+ITS DataHub enables a streamlined, consistent, replicable process for ITS JPO data providers to contribute system data.
+Learn more at: https:// www.its.dot.gov/data/index.htm.

 Data Access Features